divyasrirangam/selenium-appium-bdd-allure/README.md

 * Now create sample project in Android SDK
 * And install all the missing Libraries (They are displaying as error with Install button)
 * Click Device Icon on Top right in android studio
-* Click on ìCreate Virtual Deviceî
+* Click on ‚ÄúCreate Virtual Device‚Äù
 * Select Hardware window will be displayed
 * Select Any device Let say Pixel XL and Click Next
 * Click Download API level 27 and Click Next & Finish